HansKindberg-Net/HansKindberg-EPiServer-NuGet-Packages-Temporary/README.md

 			static Global()
 			{
-				// Check if log4net is configured, if not configure it with "log4net.config".
+				// Check if log4net is configured, if not configure it with "log4net.config". if(!log4net.LogManager.GetRepository().Configured)
-				// I think you should do it here, in the static constructor. if(!log4net.LogManager.GetRepository().Configured)
 					log4net.Config.XmlConfigurator.ConfigureAndWatch(new FileInfo(AppDomain.CurrentDomain.BaseDirectory + "log4net.config"));
 			}